-We support young carers and vulnerable children, ensuring they have the opportunity to make the most of their one chance at childhood.
+We support young carers, ensuring they have the opportunity to make the most of their one chance at childhood.

 Young carers often find it difficult to make friends with their peers, as they have a limited amount of shared experiences and many young carers are bullied at school as a result of their responsibilities at home.